c00kieD00dle/EzLewd-Suite/README.md

 - Edit the game → Installation → mark as installed → point the action to the .exe (or index.html for browser titles).

 ## Update checking (zero effort after setup)

-- Make sure the game name contains the version, e.g.
-  `My Game [v1.2.0]`
-  (default regex extracts everything between [ and ] that contains a digit).
-- The plugin compares the local version with the one in the F95 thread title.
+- The plugin compares the local **Version Field** with the one in the F95 thread.
   If they differ → toast notification.
 - Click the toast to open the thread or jump straight to the game in your library (toggle in settings).
+- Games marked as **"Completed"** (via Feature tag) are skipped automatically.
+- You can deactivate the Update checking or exclude games from it in the settings.

 ## Good-practice reminders

-- Keep the version string inside the game name - the plugin only looks there.
-- After you install a new version rename the game to match, e.g. [v1.3].
+- After you install a new version change the version of the game.
 - Use the “Hidden” platform filter to hide all F95 games from your main grid.
 - The updater never guesses URLs - it only touches games that already have an f95 link, so your library stays clean.